Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 \end{corollary}

+As with finite sample inference, this shows that $\varestsbm$ is a conservative estimator unless the average treatment effect is the same across all small blocks of the same size, in which case it is unbiased.
 See Supplementary Material~\ref{append:bias_var_est_sb_m_strat_samp} for the derivation.
-As with finite sample inference, this shows that $\varestsbm$ is a conservative estimator unless the average treatment effect is the same across all small blocks of the same size.

-Second, for our new variance estimator we have the following result: \begin{corollary} The bias of $\varestsbp$ under the stratified sampling framework is
+Second, for our new variance estimator we have the following result: \begin{corollary} The bias of $\varestsbp$ (Equation~\ref{eq:var_est_sb_p}) under the stratified sampling framework is

-\end{corollary} This shows that $\varestsbp$ is also a conservative estimator (given no block makes up more than half the sample) and it is unbiased when the average treatment effect is the same across all small blocks.
+assuming no blocks have $n_k \geq n/2$. \end{corollary} This shows that $\varestsbp$ is also a conservative estimator (given no block makes up more than half the sample) and it is unbiased when the average treatment effect is the same across all small blocks.
 See Supplementary Material~\ref{append:var_est_small_p_derv} for a derivation.